rindi-ps/Data-Analyst-Portfolio/README.md

 **Objective**: Analyze sales performance in 2019 and provide strategic recommendations.

 **Description**:
-Focused on product and customer segmentation using **RFM Analysis**, time series forecasting (ARIMA & Prophet), and seasonal patterns.
+Focused on product and customer segmentation using **RFM Analysis** and seasonal patterns.
 The aim was to support marketing, inventory, and pricing strategies.

 **Key Insight**:
 Delivered SWOT analysis and strategic insights tailored for each business quarter.

-**Skills**: Data cleaning, segmentation, forecasting, visualization
+**Skills**: Data cleaning, segmentation, visualization
-**Tools**: Python, Pandas, Seaborn, K-Means, ARIMA, Prophet
+**Tools**: Python, Pandas, Seaborn, K-Means

 ---